chevah/geck/content/review.rst

 After the merge request and review was approved you need to merge your branch into master.

-After your review request was approved, you can send you branch got PQM for automatic testing and merging.
+After your review request was approved, you can send your branch to PQM for automatic testing and merging.
 Use the following command::

     paver pqm GITHUB_PULL_REQUEST_ID